 - This event has passed.

-In odd-numbered months, we hold a full, official Grange meeting, complete with officers wearing sashes, sitting in their assigned locations.
-Since the “first Saturday” in September comes on Labor Day weekend, we will be holding our meeting for this month on the 3rd Saturday.
+On odd-numbered months, we usually hold a full, official Grange meeting, complete with officers wearing sashes, sitting in their assigned locations.

 What happens at a Grange meeting?

 A Grange meeting might seem intimidating, before you check one out yourself, because it seems a little mysterious and full of “Grange Ritual”.
 Let’s describe a bit of what goes on, to take away the mystery.

 We do have a ritual opening and closing process, adapted by our Community Grange a few years ago to be a little more stream-lined than the ritual outlined in the Grange manual.
 Our Opening serves as a formal introduction to the “work of the day”–the agenda of reports and discussions which all Community Granges are expected to go through.
 It always includes singing—of the National Anthem or an alternative, and of an opening song chosen by our Grange Musician.
 Singing together is one of the fun parts!
 The opening also includes a performance of the “Grange Salutation” which reminds us of the ideals that Grange Members are to live by—Faith, Hope, Charity and Fidelity.

 Next, we start work on the agenda, which includes reports on Agriculture and Legislative matters.
 In our Grange, which does not currently include any active farmers, but does include many with an interest in locally-grown food and the localvore movement, the Agriculture report often includes discussions of farmers’ markets, schools supplying themselves with local foods, and ways that people can preserve food for off-season storage, climate change, state and national food polices, and so on.
 The Legislative report follows the health-care system debates in Vermont, the “hot issues” on the legislative table, the actions of the Governor, and describes the internal workings of the political system.